ioggstream/python-course/git-101/01-git.md

 !git checkout -b work-on-my-changes
 ```

-And list the branches, check the active one!
+List the branches again, check the active one!

 ```
 !git branch -a